nbrown02/BufferFeverChart/PRIVACY.md

 ## Introduction

-The FlowViz template for Jira is provided **free of charge** as an open-source resource to help teams visualize their workflow metrics.
+The Buffer Fever Chart template for Jira is provided **free of charge** as an open-source resource to help teams visualize their workflow metrics.
 This template is a **static configuration file** and does **not** interact with user data, Jira instances, or external systems.

 ## Data Collection and Usage

-The FlowViz template does **not**:
+The Buffer Fever Chart template does **not**:
 - Collect, store, or transmit any user, company, or Jira instance data.
-- Require or request access to Jira API, authentication tokens, or user credentials.
+- Request access to Jira API, authentication tokens, or user credentials.
 - Include any code that tracks usage or connects to external services.

 Since this template is purely a configuration file, there is **no personal data processing, tracking, or analytics** involved.